leighmcculloch/leighmcculloch.com/source/content/posts/2021/vscode-remote-containers-in-aws/index.md

 Large instances like the `m5zn.12xlarge` can be expensive though, so I use an AWS EC2 Launch Template with the following User Data to quickly bring up an instance ready to go for Remote Containers.
+Since it is fast to bring up a new instance, I can stop or terminate an instance the moment I'm not using it.

 I connect to the instance via [Tailscale] so I don't have to deal with changing public IPs, but you could just assign a public IP to the instance